Fundamental limits to orbit reconstruction due to non-conservation of stellar actions in a Milky Way-like simulation: Calculating stellar actions

 \subsection{Action calculation}

 Our next step is to calculate the actions of each star.
-Performing this calculation in full generality requires computationally-expensive numerical integration.
+Performing this calculation in full generality requires computationally-expensive numerical integration, an approach that is impractical given the size of our data set, $\sim 10^8$ stellar particles.
 However, we are solely concerned with stars that are both young -- age $\lesssim 0.5$ Gyr -- and near the galactic plane -- root mean square height $\langle z^2\rangle^{1/2} <200$ pc, and $|z| < 1$ kpc for all stars.
 For stars with these properties, the epicyclic approximation, whereby we decompose stellar orbits into independent radial and vertical oscillations about a guiding center, is highly accurate \citep{hunt2025}.
-Quantitatively, \citet{solway2012} find that, even in the presence of spiral structures, for stars up to 1 kpc off the plane, and over a timescale of a few Gyr, vertical actions computed using the epicyclic approximation change by 20.7\%, compared to 15.6\% with a more exact calculation; this small difference confirms that the epicyclic approximation is appropriate for our purposes.
-This is advantageous, because in the epicyclic approximation actions are far cheaper to compute.
+Quantitatively, \citet{solway2012} find that, even in the presence of spiral structures, for stars up to 1 kpc off the plane, and over a timescale of a few Gyr, vertical actions computed using the epicyclic approximation change by 20.7\%, compared to 15.6\% with a more exact calculation; this small difference confirms that the epicyclic approximation is reliable for stars near the plane, particularly over the timescales of interest in our study.
+To further validate the suitability of this approximation for our dataset, in \aref{app:galpy} we compare actions for a representative sample of stars computed using the epicyclic approximation to results we obtain using a more precise, but computationally intensive, orbit integration method.
+This comparison confirms that the errors introduced by the epicyclic approximation are small compared to the signals we measure.

 Given these considerations, we proceed using the expressions for the epicyclic approximation provided by \citet{binney2008}.
 In this approximation, stellar oscillations are characterised by the radial ($\kappa$) and vertical ($\nu$) epicyclic frequencies, while the azimuthal rotation about the galactic centre is defined by the $z$-component of angular momentum $L_z$.
 The guiding centre radius $R_g$ is related to the angular momentum $L_z$ as where